Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Posterior contraction

-We will recast the artificial diagonal problem into the framework introduced in \cite{Knapik2016, Szabo2015AS} and prove a corresponding posterior consistency result.
+We will recast the artificial diagonal problem into the framework introduced in \cite{Knapik2016, Szabo2015AS} and provide some detailed analysis.
 Then relations of the artificial diagonal problem and the transformed problem will be explored to provide a posterior contraction estimation for the transformed problem.
 At last, the general approach developed in \cite{Salomond2018B} will be employed to transfer the posterior contraction estimation to our original problem.